sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/84_EJS.md

 Steps to use:
 1. Write part to be used elsewhere, in an EJS file.
 2. Keep this file somewhere inside `views` folder.
-3. In another EJS file (the one importing), use `include('path-to-partial-template')`.
+3. In another EJS file (the one importing), use `include('path-to-partial-template-inside-view-folder')`.
 That's it.
 Props are passed down automatically.

 Example:
 ```ejs